open-contracts/docs/docs/source/structure.rst

 effect on the actual contract that is deployed on the network, and should not be trusted as a source of truth in terms of the contents of an actual contract.

-Writing and deploying smart contracts that require specific oracle logic
+Writing and deploying smart contracts with oracle logic
 -------------
 2] how to write and deploy smart contracts that require a specific oracle logic